-In the fall, football kicks off the season for the Setters, competing in the nine-team NE10 and had 12 student-athletes earn NE10 All-Conference honors last season.
-The women’s volleyball team has won the NE10 Championship twice since joining the conference and has competed in the NCAA Division II Championship eight times overall.
-The women’s soccer program was started in 1997 and recently put together its most successful season last fall.
-The Setters earned their first-ever national ranking in 2019, while also setting a new school record for regular-season wins (11).
+In the fall, the Setters begin the school year with six teams competing.
+The Pace football program has put together great success in recent years, tallying a 13-7 record in their last two seasons.
+In 2019, the Setters had 12 all-conference selections.
+The women’s volleyball squad has won the NE10 Championship twice since joining the conference and has competed in the NCAA Division II Championship eight times overall.
+The women’s soccer program was started in 1997 and recently put together its most successful season in 2019.
+The Setters earned their first-ever national ranking that year, while also setting a new school record for regular-season wins (11).
 They have had more than 30 All-Conference players, as well as 19 All-Region selections along with an All-American selection in 2014.
 Men’s and women’s cross country compete against some of the most talented Division I and II programs in the East Region at various meets.
 Field Hockey is the newest program at Pace.
 In only their fourth year in 2018, the Setters won the Northeast-10 Conference Regular Season championship with a 13-0 record before advancing all the way to the NCAA Division II National Semifinals.
 Pace finished the year as the top-ranked team in the East Region.

-The baseball team has won at least 29 games in five of the last eight seasons, and earned a bid to the NCAA Division II Tournament in 2013.
+The baseball team has won at least 29 games in five of the last nine seasons and earned a bid to the NCAA Division II Tournament in 2013.
 In addition, the baseball program has had a number of its players selected in the Major League Baseball Draft and go on to play professionally.
-The men’s lacrosse program completed one of their most successful seasons in program history in 2017, qualifying for the NCAA tournament for the first time and finishing the season ranked No. 5 in the country.
-In addition, the men’s lacrosse team plays in one of the top Division II conferences in the country, which has featured four National Champions in the last decade, and qualified for the NE10 Championship Tournament last season for the sixth consecutive year.
-In only its fourth season, the women’s lacrosse team qualified for their third consecutive NE10 Tournament and finished with a program-record 15 wins and a No. 14 national ranking.
-Finally, the softball team has become one of the top programs in the NE10, qualifying for the NCAA Tournament in two of the last four years, and winning the NE10 Championship in 2016.
+The men’s lacrosse program completed one of their most successful seasons in 2019, registering the second-most wins in program history (13).
+Pace also qualified for the NCAA tournament for the first time in 2017, finishing the season ranked No. 5 in the country.
+In only its fifth full season, the women’s lacrosse team qualified for its fourth consecutive NE10 Tournament in 2021 and finished with a No. 19 national ranking.
+In addition, both lacrosse teams play in one of the top Division II conferences in the country, which has featured multiple National Champions in the last decade.
+Finally, the softball team has become one of the top programs in the NE10, qualifying for the NCAA Tournament in two of the last five seasons, and winning the NE10 Championship in 2016.

 The Athletic Department embraces its role in the area of recreation and wellness and its impact on student life.
 The Pleasantville campus has more than 52,000 student visits and the New York City campus has 42,000 visits for fitness and wellness per year, with approximately 1,980 participants in intramurals in Pleasantville and more than 350 in New York City.
 Health and Wellness credit and noncredit courses are offered on both campuses.
 The addition of turf athletic facilities with lighting provides growth in participation of students in intramurals on the Pleasantville campus.
 Co-ed leagues are currently offered for: Outdoor soccer, outdoor flag football, indoor soccer, softball, ultimate frisbee, handball, futsal, dodgeball, whiffle ball, volleyball, basketball and badminton.